hazypugfluff/CowGreeting/README.md

-CowGreeting, RGlusic's cowsay on sterioids.
+# CowGreeting, RGlusic's cowsay on sterioids.
-Features
+Features:
-Friendly greetings based on time of day (morning, afternoon, evening)

-Personalized with your system username
+Friendly greetings based on time of day (morning, afternoon, evening) Personalized with your system username
 Customizable date and time formats
 Optional time display (12-hour or 24-hour)
 Cross-shell compatible (bash, zsh)
 Configurable via a simple .greetcow.conf file
 Works great in .bashrc, .zshrc, or on login

 🛠 Installation